AmbireTech/adex-protocol/targetingAndBidding.md

    "targetingRules": [{ "onlyShowIf": { "nin": [{ "get": "adSlot.categories" }, "Incentive"]  } }]
 }
 ```

-**Affected components:** AdView, Supermarket, Validator.
-The Validators are affected because the targeting can influence the price, so the validator must apply the targeting rules to calculate the price (replacing #6).

 **Error handling/unmatched rules:** Rules that result in an `UndefinedVar` error will be ignored and won't affect output variables.
 The reason is that some variables will not be accessible on the Market/Validator (e.g. [AdEx Profile](#15) settings/preferences), but they will be accessible on the AdView.
 The Supermarket will be able to match as many rules as possible, therefore narrowing down the campaign list, and the AdView will handle the rest.